Production of Educational Materials

 After completing this course, students will:

-• Be able to analyse and select the most appropriate tools and mechanisms for OE and OL
+• Critically analyse and select the most appropriate digital technologies and tools for OE and OL for use in own professional context

 Readings